YudongNiu/HUB/readme.md

-# Efficient Hub Discovery in Relational Graphs
+# A Sketch Propagation Framework for Hub Queries on Non-Materialized Relational Graphs

 Compile
 -------